 3. Ongoing Education & Professional Development Opportunities

 The learning shouldn’t stop after initial caregiver training programs.
-Offer ongoing education and professional development opportunities to keep caregivers up-to-date with the latest best practices and industry standards.
+Offer ongoing education and professional development opportunities to keep caregivers up to date with the latest onboarding best practices and industry standards.
 This could include workshops, seminars, online courses, or certification programs.
 Investing in your caregivers’ continued growth not only enhances their skills but also boosts their job satisfaction and commitment to your agency.

 1. Goal Setting & Feedback